Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AAll very fun and kind of gutsy and a bit more raw, which is lush.

-Speaker ASo, yeah, two very different.
+Speaker ASo, yeah, two, two.

 Speaker AYeah, for me it's pleasant and delightful.